 The only problem, and it may be prohibitive for some machines, is the performance.
 If you can't keep a stable frame rate, the game will be unplayable.
-Even at a stable 45fps, I really wish it could be higher.
-Not to mention that the graphics look really quite bad at this level.
+I must say I'm amazed at how good the game feels even at 45fps.
+It's obviously smoother at 90, but it doesn't negatively impact the gameplay nearly as much as I thought it would.
+Similarly, the graphics look remarkable good even at Ultra Low settings.

-Even with all those faults, I still prefer playing in VR than playing on a flat screen with all the graphics maxed out.
+In the end, I much prefer playing in VR than playing on a flat screen with all the graphics maxed out.
 There is just nothing quite like the feeling you get when you are playing in VR that, I find, makes the sacrifices worth it.
-Whenever it comes time to upgrade to a new computer, then it won't even be a question.
+Of course, anyone running a newer computer probably won't have these performance problems at all.

 If you have the machine to run it, I highly recommend trying this out in VR.
 It's so much more immersive, especially if you are playing with a wheel and pedals.
 While the VR experience of a native title like Assetto Corsa or Project CARS 2 is undeniably better, the F1 game experience is unmatched.
 Using VorpX gets pretty close to having the best of both worlds.

 Let me know if you have any comments or questions.